berryscottr/magic-8ball/README.md

 This command returns a game day announcement to the #game-night-8 channel that tracks incoming reactions for attendance.

 ### Game Day 9-Ball
-`!9game Wookie Mistakes "custom message"`
+`!9game Safety Dance "custom message"`

 This command returns a game day announcement to the #game-night-8 channel that tracks incoming reactions for attendance.